Castledermot

-Castledermot is an inland town in the south-east of Ireland in County Kildare, about 75 km from Dublin, and 10 km from the town of Carlow.
+Castledermot is an inland town in County Kildare, Ireland, about 75 km from Dublin, and 10 km from the town of Carlow.
 The N9 road from Dublin to Waterford previously passed through the village but upon completion of a motorway bypass in 2010, it was re-designated the R448.
 The town is in a townland and civil parish of the same name.

 Name and early history

 The name "Castledermot" combines two separate histories, one secular (Castle), one ecclesiastical (Dermot via '’Dísert Díarmaita / Diarmada'’).

 The secular element "Castle" derives from the town's having a castle and walls from the 13th century.
 This came about under the Anglo-Norman control of Walter de Riddlesford (fl.
 1150 – d.
 1226), baron of Kilkea, Co Kildare.
 According to the website Tuatha:

 "The territory in which Díseart Diarmada stood was granted to Walter de Riddlesford in about 1171, and the earliest evidence for the existence of a borough here is a charter for his ‘vill of Trisseldermod’ between 1225 and 1233.
 Tristledermot, as it was then known, was one of four walled town in county Kildare.The only upstanding remains of the town wall can be seen at Carlowgate, where part of the gate survives and fragments can be glimpsed in the overgrown stream bank nearby.
 However, the location of the original circuit is fairly well understood thanks to a combination of historic maps, excavations and geophysical surveys.
 Records suggest there were at least three named gates accessing the town: Dublingate to the north, Carlowgate to the south-west and Tullowgate to the south.
 There may have been a fourth gate to the east, near the Fair Green.
 By the late 1500s Castledermot was still regarded as one of the four principle towns of Co Kildare, but it saw considerable decline in the seventeenth century.
 It was burned by Cromwellian forces in 1650 and the castle and town walls dismantled."